Tito Sotto

-Vicente Castelo Sotto III ([ˈsɔtɔ]; born August 24, 1948), professionally known as Tito Sotto, is a Filipino politician, entertainer and athlete who served as Senate President from 2018 to 2022.
-Before that, he had two stints each as Senate Majority Leader and Senate Minority Leader.
-He served a total of four terms in the Senate: 1992 to 2004 and 2010 to 2022, tying the record for the longest-serving Senator with Lorenzo Tañada and Franklin Drilon.
-In between his stints in the Senate, he led the Dangerous Drugs Board for a year.
-He became the Vice Mayor of Quezon City from 1988 to 1992, and later unsuccessfully ran for vice president in the 2022 elections as Panfilo Lacson's running mate.
+Vicente "Tito" Castelo Sotto III ([ˈsɔtɔ]; born August 24, 1948) is a Filipino politician and television personality who has served as the 32nd president of the Senate since 2025, a position he previously held from 2018 to 2022.
+Sotto has been a senator since 2025, having previously also served in the role from 1992 to 2004 and from 2010 to 2022.
+He is the longest-serving Philippine senator in history, and is the only one elected for five non-consecutive terms.

-Beyond politics, Sotto is an accomplished songwriter, known for founding the iconic musical group VST & Co. alongside his brothers Vic and Val Sotto, which is considered one of the best Filipino bands of all-time and the "pioneer of the Manila sound".
+During his tenure in the upper chamber, he served as Senate majority leader and Senate minority leader before becoming Senate president.
+In between his Senate tenures, he led the Dangerous Drugs Board for a year.
+He served as the vice mayor of Quezon City from 1988 to 1992, and unsuccessfully ran for vice president in the 2022 elections as Panfilo Lacson's running mate.

+Beyond politics, Sotto is a songwriter, known for founding the iconic musical group VST & Co. alongside his brothers Vic and Val Sotto, which is considered one of the best Filipino bands of all time and the "pioneer of the Manila sound".
 In television, he is known as a co-host of Eat Bulaga!, the longest-running variety show in Philippine television history, and has appeared in numerous television shows and films as an actor.
-He is colloquially dubbed as "Tito Sen" by audience viewers.
+He is colloquially dubbed "Tito Sen" by the audience.

 As an athlete, Sotto was also a member of the Philippine national bowling team, representing the country several times at the AMF World Cup.
-He notably won a bronze medal in the 1978 Asian Games.
+He won a bronze medal in the 1978 Asian Games.

 Early life and education

-Sotto was born on August 24, 1948.
-His parents were Marcelino Antonio Ojeda Sotto Sr. (1916-1999) and Dr. Herminia Castelo Sotto.
-His siblings are Valmar (born 1945), Marvic Valentin (born 1954), and Marcelino Antonio Jr. (born 1951).
+Sotto was born on August 24, 1948 to Marcelino Antonio "Nonong" O. Sotto Sr. (1916-1999) and Dr. Herminia Castelo-Sotto, who hails from Cabanatuan City.
+His siblings are Valmar (born 1945), Marvic Valentin (born 1954), and Marcelino Antonio C. Sotto, Jr. (born 1951).

-Sotto's paternal grandfather and namesake was former senator Vicente Sotto (1877–1950).
-Sottos's brother, Filemon (1872–1966) also served as a senator and was one of those who drafted the 1935 Constitution.
+Sotto's paternal grandfather and namesake was former senator Vicente Y. Sotto, Sr. (1877–1950), the main author of the Press Freedom Law, whose brother, Filemon Y. Sotto (1872–1966) also served as a senator and was one of those who drafted the 1935 Constitution.

-Sotto studied at Colegio de San Juan de Letran in Intramuros, Manila for his elementary, high school, and college education, earning a Bachelor of Arts degree majoring in English.
+Sotto studied at Colegio de San Juan de Letran in Intramuros, Manila for his elementary, high school, and college education, earning a Bachelor of Arts degree, majoring in English.